The White Mountains Trail

 Before reaching Glen on your right is Attitash Mountain Resort (49.0), a ski resort and summer recreation attraction.
 Loaded with mountains of fun, Attitash offers an alpine slide, a mountain coaster, zipline, scenic chairlift ride, mountain biking, bungee trampoline, and lots more.
 Just past Attitash, on Rte.
 302 is the Bartlett Covered Bridge (50.8) with its unusual shop, and the junction with Rte.
 16 (52.6).

 SIDE TRIP: Just north of the junction of Rte.
 302 and 16 in Glen are three much loved attractions, and villages well worth the trip.
 First, just up the road is Story Land a family favorite.
 Here you'll explore the wonderful world of childhood with all sorts of rides, activities and shows.
 It's a perennial favorite with something new every year.
 Past Story Land is also the place for a pleasant side trip off the Trail to the pretty village of Jackson, with its good restaurants, golf, skiing in the winter and a covered bridge called the Honeymoon Bridge.
 Built in 1878 it spans the Ellis River and is still used for daily traffic.
-Wildcat Mountain is a ski area which offers a scenic gondola ride to the summit in the summer for incredible views of Mount Washington and Tuckerman's Raine.
-It also offers a thrilling ZipRider trip down the mountain.
-There are trails to a waterfall and picnic spots at the base.
+Wildcat Mountain is a ski area which offers a scenic gondola ride to the summit in the summer for incredible views of Mount Washington and Tuckerman's Ravine.
+There are also trails to a waterfall and picnic spots at the base.

 Back on Rte.
 16 at the intersection with Rte.
 302, head south to one of the most famous viewpoints in the state: the Intervale Scenic Vista (56.2), a state welcome Center with a stunning scenic overlook of Mt.
 Washington.
 Continuing south, Rte.
 16 passes through the popular resort town and shopping mecca, North Conway, home of the historic Conway Scenic Railroad (58.2) and its beautifully restored Victorian station, which was built in 1874.
 You can chose from scenic round-trip train rides of varying duration to Conway, Bartlett, or north through the dramatic landscape of Crawford Notch.
 Just off Rte.
 16, Cranmore Mountain Resort (58.8) has been entertaining families for over 75 years.
 With skiing, a mountain coaster, giant swing, an aerial adventure course and more, Cranmore really is North Conway's playground.